triss90/hover-effects/README.md

 # hover-effects
-A compilation of css hover effects
+A compilation of css hover effects. <br>
-Preview the hover effects at: hover.tomjw.dk
+Preview the hover effects at: http://hover.tomjw.dk/